robertkowalski/Compress-my-Mojo/README.md

     $ compress-my-mojo -s BasicService/ servicesample.application/ servicesample.srv/ servicesample.package/

-We are now supporting UglifyJS for node.js which makes the build a lot of faster
+We are now supporting UglifyJS for node.js which makes the build a lot faster

 ## Installation Notes: